THE FIRST NAME OF GOD

-Although, in Genesis 1:1, the Name of God אלהים, traditionally pronounced as Elohim, is the grammatical subject of the past tense, third person, singular form of the Hebrew-language verb infinitive “to create” (to wit: ברא), there are those who, for very different reasons, have historically denigrated the singular and unitary Nature of the God of Israel by asserting that -- despite the Hebrew Bible’s use of ברא (meaning: He created) instead of בראו (meaning: They created) in Genesis 1:1 -- the Name of God אלהים is nonetheless plural.
-The basis for this assertion is that, although God is beyond gender, the Hebrew-language suffix ים, pronounced as im, is indeed the plural suffix for virtually all masculine (and some feminine) nouns in the Hebrew language.
-Consequently, the Name of God אלהים would appear to be the masculine plural form of the Name of God אלוה (first appearing in Deuteronomy 32:15), traditionally pronounced as Eloah.
-Strengthening this assertion is the fact that the Hebrew Bible does, indeed, sometimes employ the word אלהים as a plural noun in order to describe, inter alia, the many gods of the pagan World.
-One example of this usage is: “You shall not have other gods (אלהים) in My Presence” (Exodus 20:3).
-Another example of this usage is: “For, he will cause your child to turn away from [following] after Me, and they will worship gods (אלהים) of others …” (Deuteronomy 7:4).
-A further example of this usage is: “And the curse: If you do not hearken to the Commandments of HaShem, your God, and you stray from the Path that I command you Today, to go after gods (אלהים) of others …” (Deuteronomy 11:28).
+Although, in Genesis 1:1, the Name of God אלהים, traditionally pronounced as Elohim, is the grammatical subject of the past tense, third person, singular form of the Hebrew-language verb infinitive “to create” (to wit: ברא), there are those who, for very different reasons, have historically denigrated the singular Nature of the God of Israel by asserting that -- despite the Hebrew Bible’s use of ברא (meaning: He created) instead of בראו (meaning: They created) in Genesis 1:1 -- the Name of God אלהים is nonetheless plural.
+The basis for this assertion is the fact that, although God is beyond gender, the Hebrew-language suffix ים, pronounced as im, is indeed the plural suffix for virtually all masculine (and some feminine) nouns in the Hebrew language.
+Consequently, the Name of God אלהים would appear to be the masculine plural form of the Name of God אלוה (first appearing in Deuteronomy 32:15), which is traditionally pronounced as Eloah.
+Strengthening this assertion is the fact that the Hebrew Bible does indeed sometimes employ the word אלהים as a plural noun in order to describe, inter alia, the many gods of the pagan World (e.g., “You shall not have other gods (אלהים) in My Presence” in Exodus 20:3; “For, he will cause your child to turn away from [following] after Me, and they will worship other gods (אלהים) …” in Deuteronomy 7:4; and “And the curse: If you do not hearken to the Commandments of HaShem, your God, and you stray from the Path that I command you Today, to go after other gods (אלהים) …” in Deuteronomy 11:28).